 Despite Alex Trebek and the current producers celebrating its 30th anniversary this season, “Jeopardy!” actually debuted 50 years ago today.
 Mental Floss has a good history of the show here.

-She lasted four days until being stumped by a Final Jeopardy answer she didn’t know: “T stands for this in Booker T. Washington’s name” (Correct question: “What is Taliafero?”).
-At the time, the value of the clues ranged from $10 to $100, compared to today, when the cheapest clue is worth $200.
-So, the nearly two thousand dollars Mom won in 1967 would be equivalent to $40,000 today (not counting inflation!).
+She lasted four days until being stumped by a Final Jeopardy answer she didn’t know: “T stands for this in Booker T. Washington’s name” (Correct question: “What is Taliaferro?”).
+At the time, the value of the clues ranged from $10 to $100 — the cheapest clue is worth $200 — so, the nearly two thousand dollars Mom won in 1967 would be equivalent to $40,000 today (not counting inflation!).

 Another difference is that in the original version of “Jeopardy,” contestants could ring in as soon as they knew the answer, rather than waiting for Fleming to finish reading the clue, as they must in the Trebek version.
 That meant you not only had to figure out the answer quickly, you had to be even faster on the button than today’s contestants.

-The cash Mom won is long gone, as is the “Jeopardy” home game she received, but I think she still has the other prize, Compton’s Pictured Encyclopedia, on a shelf upstairs in my old bedroom.
+The cash Mom won is long gone, as is the “Jeopardy” home game she received, as well as the other prize, Compton’s Pictured Encyclopedia, which sat for a very long time on a shelf upstairs in my old bedroom.
 At the time, we needed an encyclopedia — a luxury we couldn’t afford — so my brother and I could “research” things for school (remember, there was no internet at the time).
 I’m fairly sure that many of the paragraphs composed by Compton’s writers ended up in essays I submitted to my elementary school teachers.

 My wife and I still record the show every day and binge-watch a few later.
 We play by the Fleming-era rules, shouting out the answers as soon as we know them.
 We’re pretty good, as long as the categories aren’t Shakespeare, Opera, or anything to do with religion (I shout out “Deuteronomy,” regardless of the context).
 We know we’re not in the same league as Arthur Chu, who recently racked up $300,000 in winnings and upset some people with his unorthodox jumping-around-the-board style (I thought he was terrific), but we do pretty well.